bagwuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #9-John_Doe is a script that sets the mode of the file hello to read for owner and group, write for owner and others, excute for all.

 #10-mirror_permissions is a a script that sets the mode of the file hello the same as olleh’s mode.
+#--reference=olleh lets us use the mode of the "olleh" on the specified file

 #11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users without affecting the regular files
+#find is used to search for files and directories in a specified location
+#. specifies that we are starting our search in the current directory
+#-type d searches for directories
+# -exec option executes the specified command on each result found
+#chmod ugo+rx is the command
+# {} substitutes the folder name for each result found
+# + terminates the exec command

 #12-directory_permissions is a script that creates a directory called my_dir with permissions 751 in the working directory.
+#-m 751 specifies the permissions for the new folder

 #13-change_group is a script that changes the group owner to school for the file hello.

+#100-change_owner_and_group is a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.

+#101-symbolic_link_permissions is a script that changes the owner and the group owner of _hello to vincent and staff respectively.